hzFishy/UnrealNotes/content/Unreal Engine/Extra/The issues with Large Language Models (LLMs) and Unreal Engine.md

 > [!quote] Joviex
 > *"Mastery of a foundational skill precedes effective use of advanced tools."*

-And there is a ton of friendly humans that can answer your questions with more knowledge and correctness that GPT models could ever have, find them in the correct forums or communities (shout-out to the [Unreal Source Discord](https://discord.gg/unrealsource) and [Unity Official Discord](https://discord.gg/unity)).
+And there is a ton of friendly humans that can answer your questions with more knowledge and correctness that any LLMs could ever have *(for now)*, find them in the correct forums or communities (shout-out to the [Unreal Source Discord](https://discord.gg/unrealsource) and [Unity Official Discord](https://discord.gg/unity)).

 # More on the subject
 **Disclaimer!**